Rhett & Link: Mythical Kitchen

+Guest Appearances

 Link has portrayed and rapped as American aviator Orville Wright (left), Italian polymath Leonardo da Vinci (center) and American explorer Meriwether Lewis (right) for Epic Rap Battles of History.

 YouTube Rewind videos have included Rhett & Link since 2012.
 Rewind YouTube Style 2012 featured the duo and the Dope Zebra (who was part of LMFAO music video for "Sorry for Party Rocking"), YouTube Rewind: What Does 2013 Say?, YouTube Rewind: Turn Down for 2014 and YouTube Rewind: Now Watch Me Rewind had them dancing in ridiculous manners.
 However, they weren't included in Rewind 2018.

 Rhett & Link have been guests in three Epic Rap Battles of History.
 On February 16, 2012, the duo was featured in a Season 2 episode of the series, playing the Wright brothers, battling the Mario Brothers.
 On July 14, 2014, Rhett & Link, along with Smosh, appeared in the season 3 finale of the series, in which they played two of the four Renaissance artists battling against the Teenage Mutant Ninja Turtles.
-Link played the role of Leonardo da Vinci and Rhett the role of Donatello.
+Neal played the role of Leonardo da Vinci and McLaughlin the role of Donatello.
 Their latest appearance was on May 25, 2015, opening Season 4.5 with the battle of Lewis and Clark vs. Bill and Ted.
-Link played the role of Meriwether Lewis and Rhett the role of William Clark.
+Neal played the role of Meriwether Lewis and McLaughlin the role of William Clark.

 Rhett & Link have also appeared in several videos by the Fine Brothers for the YouTubers React series, as well as being the subject of one episode of the Kids React series.